Murder of Münevver Karabulut

 High school student Münevver Karabulut was murdered by Cem Garipoğlu on 3 March 2009 in Istanbul, Turkey.
 The news of the murder attracted the attention of the people and brought about many responses by the public.
 The suspect Cem Garipoğlu was arrested 197 days after the murder.
 The trial ended on 18 November 2011 with the conviction of Garipoğlu.
-On 10 October 2014, Garipoğlu killed himself by hanging in the L Type Closed Prison No. 5 in Silivri, where he was serving his sentence.
+On 10 October 2014, Garipoğlu killed himself by suffocation using a plastic bag and a twine in his cell in Silivri Prison where he was serving his sentence.

-Life
+Münevver Karabulut

 Münevver Karabulut was born in Istanbul on 7 March 1991 as the first child of a family from Mengen, Bolu.
 Her father Süreyya Karabulut was a cook, and her mother Nagihan Karabulut was a housewife.
 Karabulut, who was a senior at Beşiktaş Bingül Erdem High School, was also attending university preparatory classes.
 She met Cem Garipoğlu during these classes and their friendship began there.

 Murder

 On the evening of 3 March 2009, Münevver Karabulut's dead body was found torn by a garbage collector in a garbage container.
 As a result of forensic examination, it was determined that the head was injured by knife strokes, which resulted in her death, and then the head was cut off from the body.